-2021 Ambulance Response Time Performance Plan, (RTPP) Targets
+2022 Ambulance Response Time Performance Plan, (RTPP) Targets

-In order to comply with this standard, Haldimand County Paramedic Services has developed a proposed ambulance RTPP for 2021 (Attachment 1).
-This plan considers the previous year's performance in setting the 2021 targets.
-The 2021 compliance target for meeting the MOHLTC response time standard of six (6) minutes for Cardiac Arrest patients is 40 percent.
+In order to comply with this standard, Haldimand County Paramedic Services has developed a proposed ambulance RTPP for 2022 (Attachment 1).
+This plan considers the previous year's performance in setting the 2022 targets.
+The 2022 compliance target for meeting the MOHLTC response time standard of six (6) minutes for Cardiac Arrest patients is 40 percent.
 This means that Paramedic Services targets a defibrillator arriving at the scene of a cardiac arrest within the six (6) minute response time 40 percent of the time.
 While this target may not seem robust, it is reflective of the actual performance achieved within the past eighteen (18) months.
+Attachment 2 provides a summary of the targets and compliance stats of the past 5 years for comparison purposes.

-The 2021 compliance target for meeting the MOHLTC response time standard of eight (8) minutes for CTAS Level I patients is 50 percent.
+The 2022 compliance target for meeting the MOHLTC response time standard of eight (8) minutes for CTAS Level I patients is 50 percent.
 This means that Paramedic Services targets arriving at the scene of critically ill, or injured patients, within the eight (8) minute response time 50 percent of the time.
 Similar to the cardiac arrest response time, this target is reflective of the actual performance achieved within the past eighteen (18) months.
+Attachment 2 provides a summary of the targets and compliance stats of the past 5 years for comparison purposes.

 The response time targets and compliance targets for the CTAS II through CTAS V patients has been established using recent actual performance.
 This sets a 90th percentile response time of seventeen (17) minutes for CTAS II and CTAS III patients and a 90th percentile response time of twenty (20) minutes for CTAS IV and CTAS V patients.
+Attachment 2 provides a summary of the targets and compliance stats of the past 5 years for comparison purposes.

-Thus far, the 2020 data reveals that the established performance targets are being met.
-As the 2020 data is only for a partial year, the 2020 response time data is primarily being relied upon to establish the 2021 targets.
-It is important to know that although we are currently meeting the targets, COVID19 could affect our response times.
-Haldimand County's total call volume for 2020 compared to 2019 is currently less, due to the decrease in calls for service as the public is staying at home, and avoiding hospital visits, due to the fear of exposure in the health care facility.
-Ambulances that do carry patients who are COVID positive due to call information are out of service for an increased period of time for cleaning and disinfecting compared to normal procedures.
+Thus far, the 2021 data reveals that the established performance targets are not being met.
+Currently we are not meeting targets under CTAS SCA, and CTAS 3.
+We are actually trending better than 2020 as we could meet the response times for 3 categories, where 2021 is trending 2.
+Of these categories 2 are categories we have not met in the past with similar percentages.
+True results are difficult to estimate half way through the year due to a changing call volume and issues that effect response.
+These results will be reported to council in early 2022.
+As the 2021 data is only for a partial year, the 2021 response time data is primarily being relied upon to establish the 2022 targets.
+It is important to know that although we are currently not meeting the targets, COVID-19 has affected our response times.
+Haldimand County's total call volume for 2021 compared to 2020 is currently trending to be higher, which will cause more issues meeting response times.
+One of the factors still affecting our ability to respond are ambulances that carry patients who are COVID positive.
+These ambulances are out of service for an increased period of time for cleaning and disinfecting compared to normal procedures.
 This at times increases response times due to an ambulance responding from a greater distance to a call.
 Staff expect this trend to improve, thus decrease response times once the COVID pandemic has been terminated.
-The 2019 response time performance (complete year) is shown as Attachment 2.
+The 2020 response time performance (complete year) is shown as Attachment 2.